How to solve a history mystery

 But if you, like Kevin, find yourself face-to-face with a mysterious Liberty Bell, there are a few ways you can tell if you’ve just solved one of history’s greatest mysteries.

 Back up.
 What’s the deal with the Liberty Bell replicas?

-Considering the original Liberty Bell’s delicate history, I think the additional bells were cast as an insurance policy.
+Considering the original Liberty Bell’s delicate history, the additional bells were likely cast as an insurance policy.
 Eight American Copper companies donated the raw materials and paid Paccard’s bill, so it was no skin off the Treasury’s nose to toss in a few extras.
-Those bells ended up in Tokyo, Annecy, France (the home of Paccard), Independence, Missouri (the home of Harry S. Truman), and in front of the U.S. Treasury building in Washington DC.
-The Treasury bell is not the DC bell, as I originally thought.
+Those bells ended up in Tokyo, Annecy, France (the home of Paccard), Independence, Missouri (the home of Harry S. Truman), and in front of the U.S. Treasury building in Washington, DC.
+The Treasury bell is not the DC bell, as I initially thought.
 Thanks to fellow bell hunter Josh Gibson with the DC Council for setting me straight and bringing this mystery to my attention.

 But wait, there’s more?

 Early on in my quest to visit and document the bells, I started hearing from folks about other replicas across the country.
 To date, I’ve identified 124 additional Liberty Bell replicas cast between 1893 and 2022.
 To make the list, bells must be full-size and cast as functional replicas.
 Bells made of marble, wood, wheat, cheese, pearls, paper mache, legos, or any other non-bronze material don’t count.
 Also excluded are bells metaphorically considered the Liberty Bell of their respective places, like the Liberty Bell of the West and the Liberty Bell of New York City.

 So how can you tell if you’re looking at the missing DC Liberty Bell?